softdevteam/grmtools/doc/src/parsing_startrules.md

 Finally we'll need to:

-1. Run our input text through the parser.
+1. Run our input text through the lexer generating a list of output tokens.
-2. Prepend the selected start token.
+2. Prepend the selected start token to the output tokens generated in the previous step.
 3. Run the parser with the combined tokens.

 ```rust